SendorasLeft/GaiGai/README.md

 This project is licensed under the [GNU General Public License v3.0](LICENSE).

-We would also like to acknowledge the maintainers of the open-source VoIP server [Murmur / Mumble](https://github.com/mumble-voip/), as well as its corresponding [client-side python API](https://github.com/azlux/pymumble) started by [Robert904](https://github.com/Robert904), and currently being actively maintained by [azlux](https://github.com/azlux).
+We would also like to acknowledge the contribution from the open-source VoIP server project [Murmur / Mumble](https://github.com/mumble-voip/), as well as its corresponding [client-side python library](https://github.com/azlux/pymumble) which was started by [Robert904](https://github.com/Robert904), and actively maintained by [azlux](https://github.com/azlux) in a fork.

 Lastly, we would to thank NUS and the organizers of [Makerthon 2020](https://blog.nus.edu.sg/makerthon2020/competition-theme/), without